Registration of the asylum application

 Making and registering the application

 Once asylum seekers have reported to the ‘reception facility’ mentioned above, they must be issued an ‘arrival certificate’ (Ankunftsnachweis).
 Afterwards, the responsible branch office of the BAMF is determined with the help of distribution system known as Initial Distribution of Asylum Seekers (Erstverteilung der Asylbegehrenden, EASY).
 This distribution system allocates places according to a quota system known as ‘Königsteiner Schlüssel’ based on the reception capacities of the Federal States.
-These capacities are determined by taking into account the size and the economic strength of the Federal States.
-Furthermore, the EASY-system takes into account which branch office of the BAMF deals with the asylum seeker’s country of origin (see section on Freedom of Movement).[6]
+These capacities are determined by considering the size and the economic strength of the Federal States.
+Furthermore, the EASY-system takes into account which branch office of the BAMF deals with the asylum applicant’s country of origin (see section on Freedom of Movement).[8]
 It is possible that the EASY-system assigns a place in the facility to which asylum-seekers have reported.
 In this case, they are referred to the BAMF office, often located on the same premises or nearby, for the registration of the asylum application.
 If the EASY-system assigns a facility located in another region, asylum-seekers are transported to this facility or are provided with tickets to travel there on their own.

-While the BAMF is responsible for the processing of the asylum application, responsibility for the reception and accommodation of asylum-seekers lies with the Federal States.
+While the BAMF is responsible for the processing of the asylum application, responsibility for the reception and accommodation of asylum applicants lies with the Federal States.
 Therefore, the regional branch offices of the BAMF are usually assigned to an initial reception centre managed by the Federal State.
 Both branch office and initial reception centre may in turn be parts of an ‘arrival centre’ (Ankunftszentrum) or of an ‘AnkER-centre’ (AnkER-Zentrum).
-The organisational structure and the denomination of these institutions depends on the way the Federal States have organised the reception system and how they cooperate with the BAMF at the respective location (see Housing).
+The organisational structure and the denomination of these institutions depend on the way the Federal States have organised the reception system and how they cooperate with the BAMF at the respective location (see Housing).

-In 2024, the BAMF received 229,751 first-time asylum applications and 21,194 subsequent applications.
+In comparison, in 2024, the BAMF received 229,751 first-time asylum applications and 21,194 subsequent applications.
 Compared to the previous year, first-time applications decreased by 30.2%, while subsequent applications dropped by 7.0%.
-In 2023, a total of 351,915 asylum applications were submitted in Germany.[11]
+In 2023, a total of 351,915 asylum applications were submitted in Germany.[17]

 If a person expresses the intention to seek asylum in a detention centre, the application is filed in written form to the BAMF, who then designates the responsible branch office (for more details see Legal framework of detention).[18]